First Home Buyer Guide

 Your borrowing capacity is not your budget.
 True affordability means understanding exactly what leaves your account each month: including the hidden costs of property ownership and the impact of fluctuating interest rates.
 Monthly repayments and ongoing property expense estimates (for example: interest rate, expected maintenance, council rates) are calculated from editable variables and will update when those variables change.

-Our assessment logically checks your intended purchase against the latest state criteria to highlight exactly what you can claim.
+Our assessment compares your intended purchase against current state criteria to highlight what may apply to your situation.

-A one-off payment designed to help first-time buyers enter the property market sooner.
+A one-off payment designed up to $30,000 to help first-time buyers enter the property market sooner.
 This grant is exclusively available when buying or building a brand new residential property.

 Transfer duty (commonly known as stamp duty) is often the largest upfront cost after your deposit.
 Queensland provides generous concessions to make purchasing your first home more affordable.